dvdmtw98/blog/Post Vault/articles/2023-12-29-building-home-lab-part-1.md

 ## Installing VirtualBox

-To install VirtualBox follow the guide that is linked below.
+Follow the guide that is linked below to install VirtualBox and VirtualBox Guest Addons.
 As of writing of this article the latest version of VirtualBox is `7.0.12`.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nwjZWHou8u0?si=mdoF4IC2u89sIEtz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>